MaxGraey/binding.js/readme.md

    - *Simplification interface (radmap for v0.1.0)*
    - *Several per-property callbacks (roadmap for v0.1.0)*
    - *Nested object properties filter and observing (roadmap for v1.0.0)*
+   - *Drop MutationObservers and use more low-level methods (roadmap for v1.0.0)*
    - *One-way, two-way or once type of binding (roadmap for v1.0.0)*

 | Solutions | Binding.js | [Object watching by Mozilla][moz] | [Object watching (polyfill)][poly] | [Object.observe (ECMAScript 2015)][observe] |
 |:----------------------------------:|:-----------:|:--------------------------:|:--------------------------:|:--------------:|